couchbaselabs/CouchCocoa/README.md

 4. Drag the copied framework into the project window's file list.
 5. Add the framework to your target (if you weren't already prompted to in the previous step.)

-You'll probably want to run a local database server on your iOS device, since it'll allow your app to work offline (and improves performance.)
-CouchCocoa.framework doesn't contain CouchDB itself, so you should also add the [Couchbase Mobile][9] framework to your app.
-Using the two together is very simple: when the CouchbaseMobile object calls your delegate method to tell you the server's up and running, just use the URL it gives you to instantiate a CouchServer object.

 ## License

 Released under the [Apache license, version 2.0][6].